leobut/geocachingUtils/README.md

 ## How to run this extension
 1. Go to the extensions settings page in Google Chrome (Make sure you have enabled the developer mode in the extension settings of Google Chrome)
 2. Click the "Load unpacked extension..." button
-3. Select the "build" folder (it's only available after you ran the "grunt" command) of this project
+3. Select the "build" folder (it's only available after you ran the "grunt build" command) of this project
 4. Navigate to geocaching.com and enjoy

 # Release History